 The combination of delivery and assessment of this Unit is entirely at the discretion of the centre.
-Two main approaches are suggested here, but other possibilities may exist:
+Two main approaches are suggested here, but other possibilities exist:

-B 2

-Possible Suggested approaches

-Combinations

-Outcomes 1 and 2 combined In this approach, Outcomes 1 and 2 could be combined.
+Possible combinations Suggested approaches Outcomes 1 and 2 combined In this approach, Outcomes 1 and 2 could be combined.
 Learners could be given the opportunity to use numerical skills to interpret graphical data and situations involving probability.
 This could involve learners selecting and using numerical notation, units, and calculations to manipulate and interpret data.
-Learners could also use the results of calculations to make and explain decisions based on the interpretation of data.

-Outcomes 1 and 2 delivered sequentially Assessment evidence could be collected at the end of the Unit.
-In this approach, the two Outcomes could be delivered sequentially.
+Learners could also use the results of calculations to make and justify decisions based on the interpretation of data.
+Assessment evidence could be collected at the end of the Unit.
+Outcomes 1 and 2 sequentially In this approach, the two Outcomes could be delivered sequentially and in any order.
 This approach would allow for the development of number and number processing skills which can then be further developed and applied within Outcome 2.
-In this way basic numerical skills are reinforced and consolidated.

-Assessment evidence could be collected at the end of the Unit or during the delivery or at the end of each Outcome.
+In this way numerical skills are reinforced and consolidated.
+Assessment evidence could be collected at the end of the Unit or during the delivery of each Outcome.

-The National 4 Lifeskills Mathematics Course Support Notes and the National 4 Mathematics Course Support Notes provide further advice and guidance on generic approaches to learning and teaching which apply to all component Units of the Course.
+The National 5 Lifeskills Mathematics Course Support Notes provide further advice and guidance on generic approaches to learning and teaching which apply to all component Units of the Course.